-Asking questions leads to insightful information and this ultimately add up to more knowledge.
+Asking questions leads to insightful information, and this ultimately adds up to more knowledge.

-To keep you at par with the challenge of keeping notes organized, you need to list down questions you have in your mind.
-These questions will help you understand matters about the lecture you just listened to.
-The questions will also help you to have further studies about the lessons.
+To keep you on par with the challenge of keeping notes organized, you need to list down questions you have in your mind.
+These questions will help you understand matters about the information you just listened to.

-Visual learning is one of the three basic types of learning styles in the Fleming VAK/VARK model.
-Learners usually utilizes graphs, charts, maps and diagrams in this model.
+Visual learning is one of the three basic types of learning styles in the VARK model.
+Learners usually utilize graphs, charts, maps and diagrams in this model.

 Also, to enhance knowledge absorption, use visual cues: try highlighting, underlining, or drawing arrows or huge exclamation points beside main or difficult concepts.
 They can help.

-This is a must for all notes you will ever take.
+This is a must when you are learning how to organize notes.
 This section on your note pages includes lecture titles, chapter titles, and big ideas only.